 Leasing office space is a big financial decision.
 Whether you’re renting space for your business for the first time or relocating, get answers to these 14 questions before you sign the lease agreement.

-That’s why it’s important to evaluate the location, the building, the terms of the lease and even the landlord before signing a commercial lease.
-Here are key factors you should investigate.
+That’s why it’s important to evaluate the location, the building, the terms of the lease, and even the landlord before signing a commercial lease.
+Here are key factors to investigate.

 1. Are you building for the future?

 Depending on where you’re looking to rent office space, you may find landlords expect you to sign a 3- to 5-year lease, or possibly even a 10-year lease.
 If you choose a space based on the number of employees you think you’ll have a year from now, you could easily outgrow the space before the lease is up.

 Alex Cohen, a Commercial Specialist at, advises business owners to opt for more space than less because they can probably rent any surplus space later on.
 But if you do plan to rent surplus space, be sure your lease agreement will allow you to do so.

 2. Is the location safe?

 Attracting quality talent isn’t an easy task for small businesses.
 It will be even harder if the building where your rent space is in an unsafe or desolate part of town, in a location with many vacant or run-down buildings, or near a spot that attracts unsavory characters.

 3. Is the office space adequately wired for your business and equipment needs?

 Space may be less expensive to rent in older buildings, but older buildings don’t always meet the power needs of today’s businesses.
 For example, the first office Business Know-How rented was in an older building on a main street in town.
 We discovered that we couldn’t microwave a cup of coffee at the same time as anyone was printing a document.
 If we did, it tripped a circuit breaker and knocked out power in part of the office.